PLANS FOR REOPENING SCHOOLS 2020-2021

 Since the arrival of Covid-19, the school systems in Louisiana have been hard at work ensuring students and faculty stay safe and healthy.
 As we look ahead, it is our upmost priority to address unfinished learning from the 2019-2020 school season.
 The Louisiana Department of Education has enacted the Strong Start 2020 plan to create a foundation for continuous learning in 2020-2021.

-In order to adhere to the requirements set in place by the state, we as a district, are working diligently to finalize a solid plan for what the upcoming school year will look like.
-If a traditional start is not advisable by the state, we will be proposing a hybrid schedule for the 2020-2021 school season.
+In order to adhere to the requirements set in place by the state, we as a district, have worked diligently to finalize a solid plan for what the upcoming school year will look like.
+NPSB will be initiating a hybrid schedule for the 2020-2021 school season.
 Because Phase 2 only allows for 50% capacity in classrooms, we have decided the safest solution would be to split the school population in half.

-We will be accepting responses for the next few weeks.
-We are committed to the safety and success of our students and appreciate the support and participation of all parents, students, teachers and staff.
+If you have any questions regarding the start of the 2020-2021 school year that were not answered in our Virtual Town Hall Meeting, please refer to our Strong Start FAQ.
+We are committed to the safety and success of our students and appreciate the support of all parents, students, teachers and staff.

 For more information about the State's Strong Start 2020 plan, click here.